Tulane/Gravier, New Orleans: Boundaries

 The New Orleans City Planning Commission defines the boundaries of Tulane/Gravier as these streets: St. Louis Street, North Claiborne Avenue, Iberville Street, North Derbigny Street, South Derbigny Street, Cleveland Street, South Claiborne Avenue, the Pontchartrain Expressway and South Broad Street.

 Demographics

 As of the census of 2000, there were 4,234 people, 1,583 households, and 818 families living in the neighborhood.
-The population density was 8,963 /mi² (2,352 /km^{2}).
+The population density was 8,963 /mi^{2} (2,352 /km^{2}).

 As of the census of 2010, there were 3,649 people, 1,222 households, and 570 families living in the neighborhood.